TRIPURA RAHASYA

 51. Thou fairest of girls, radiant with smiles!
 How is

-it that you are never keen on seeking pleasure or enjoying
+it that you are never keen on seeking pleasure or

 it?
 Are not these pleasures to your taste?